-There was a new request form to track content, which reduced the number of forms and inputs users had to fill.
+There was a new request form to track content, which reduced the number of forms and input fields users had to fill in.
 However, it was found unintuitive and confusing.

 So I started my research to find out why.
-I talked with users and stakeholders to:
+I talked to users and stakeholders to:

 - Build up domain knowledge